 There's nothing worse than having a sub-par charging system on your Mustang.
 This can cause many different issues such as idling problems, dimming lights, or even a no-start condition.
 1994-95 Mustangs came equipped from the factory with an upgraded 130 amp alternator.
 These models came equipped with an electric fan, unlike the Fox chassis.
 With the addition of high output ignition systems or even upgraded stereo equipment, only added to some of the limitations of the factory setup.
 To handle the increased demand for aftermarket accessories, SVE has put together a 200 amp alternator kit to supply your accessories with the power they demand.

-Below we will cover the removal and installation of SVE's 200 Amp Alternator Upgrade on 1994-95 GT and Cobra models.
+Below, we will cover SVE's 200 Amp Alternator Upgrade removal and installation on 1994-95 GT and Cobra models.